argonne-lcf/ai-testbed-userdocs/docs/sambanova/How-to-setup-your-base-environment.md

 ### SDK setup

-On the sambanova system,  it has a bash shell script to setup the required software environment.
+On the SambaNova system, it has a bash shell script to setup the required software environment.
 This sets up the SambaFlow software stack, the associated environmental variables and activates a pre-configured virtual environment.

 Use